crunchyfriedchicken/NLP/README.md

 - seaborn
 - matplotlib

+I did the same methodology to filter spam in both files except one of them I used pipeline which made the code more succint.
 The main challenge faced during this challenge was learning how to create pipelines.

 ## Installation